timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 ( the older version have the wrong range of number)

+Attention Developers making apps from this CC0 PDF:Rule 1: Time blocks must be binary split exactly from minutes 1-30 and 31-59.
+Do not use 5-minute roundings like 5-30.Rule 2: The 45-minute tracking anchor must strictly round down to the nearest interval, not up.

 This is a layered time-reference system for ADHD/time blindness.
 Different parts are meant for different energy levels.
 You do not need to use all systems at once.